pennchildlanglab/tljh-datascience/README.md

 ## Customize docker images

-To add other or different images for your users to select, edit the dockerspawner config file (SSH into your server)
+To add other or different images for your users to select, edit the dockerspawner config file by SSH-ing into your server and running

 ```
 sudo nano /opt/tljh/config/jupyterhub_config.d/dockerspawner_tljh_config.py
 ```

 The current list of available images is in `c.DockerSpawner.image_whitelist = ['jupyter/datascience-notebook:r-4.0.3', 'jupyter/datascience-notebook:r-3.6.6']`.
-You can edit this list include any docker images you want to make available to your users.
+You can edit this list to include any docker images you want to make available to your users.
 Then reload the hub.

 ```
 sudo tljh-config reload